jkerivan/eikon/README.md

 Prerequisites

     Docker: Ensure Docker is installed on your machine.
-If not, you can download it from Docker's official website.
+If not, you can download it from Docker's official website https://www.docker.com/.

-    Python Virtual Environment: Set up a Python virtual environment by following these steps:

-        python3 -m venv .env
-        source .env/bin/activate
-        pip install -r requirements.txt

 Running the Application